 Mon.
 May 27 - Washington D.C.
 We begin today by visiting our nation’s capitol, Washington D.C.
 We will spend a good portion of free time today seeing all the sights we can: The Smithsonian, The Holocaust Museum, The Washington, Lincoln and Jefferson Memorials, The Capital, The Aerospace Museum, The White House, etc… anything your heart desires.
 We will then as a group travel to Arlington National Cemetery and witness its beauty and also the “Changing of the Guard”.
 We will conclude the day by visiting the DC Temple.
 We will stay the night near Rockville, MD.

 Tues.
 May 28 - Gettysburg / Hershey, PA We make the journey today to the town of Gettysburg PA., site of the pivotal battle during the Civil War.
 We will visit the Gettysburg Park Museum and Visitors Center along with viewing the Cyclorama picture depicting the famous battle.
 We will climb Little Round Top and discuss its history and examine all the spiritual/scriptural lessons applicable to us from that significant battle location.
 Lunch will be a pleasure at the renowned General Pickett’s Buffett!
 We will visit Hershey, PA, learn the unique history, see the sights & shop in their amazing Chocolate World store, travel to Scranton, PA (the Electric City) for a dinner stop, then hit the road to stay near Boston.

 Wed.
 May 29 - Boston, Massachusetts / Professional Baseball Game Today, we are greeted by the great city of Boston.
 We will spend time walking The Freedom Trail and see sites such as Boston Commons, Boston Harbor, the Old Church, and the graves of John Hancock, Paul Revere and others.
 We will learn about the battle at Bunker Hill and climb the 294 steps to the top of the Bunker Hill monument.
 We will take in a night game at Fenway Park and cheer on the world champion Boston Red Sox!
 We will overnight in Londonderry, New Hampshire.
-The major league baseball game venue will be announced closer to tour time but we are hoping for Fenway.